INM-6/beaverdam/README.md

 ### Build a database

-1. Ensure all your metadata files are under one parent directory.
-Within the directory, they can be sorted into subdirectories, and there can also be non-metadata files present.
-Beaverdam will recursively search the parent directory to identify and ingest all files with a specified file extension.  **IMPORTANT:**  each file should have a unique name; Beaverdam will replace entries in the database for files with the same name.
+1. Ensure all your (meta)data files are under one parent directory and have the same file extension.
+Beaverdam expects one file per record (e.g. experiment, session, person...).
+Within the parent directory, files can be sorted into subdirectories, and there can also be files with other extensions present (these will be ignored).  **IMPORTANT:**  each file should have a unique name; Beaverdam will replace records in the database if files have the same name.
 1. [Install](#installation) Beaverdam and edit the [configuration file](#configuration).
 Important sections for this step are:
    - `[raw_metadata]`:  location (parent directory) and type (file extension) of metadata files
    - `[database]`:  location of database